XiconQoo/RETabBinder/README.md

 ## What it does

 RETabBinder will automatically change your TAB key binding to only target enemy players when in PvP zones, and to target all enemies when not.

+In the interface option panel you can customize where it should activate.